 In the meantime, MTB 236 had caught up and seeing the enemy ship lit up by star shells, closed and fired two torpedoes.

 Officer and crew on the Cottesmore witnessed a violent explosion, followed a moment later by a second explosion.
 Flames shot up four hundred feet into the night sky.
 A great plume of smoke rose three thousand feet into the sky.
 The enemy ship disappeared completely leaving burning oil over a square mile of sea.
 Her magazines, full of munitions to sink British ships, had exploded.
 The Komet had gone with the loss of all 251 Officers and crew.
+The German Officers of the escorting ship’s, none of whom saw any torpedo hits on the Komet, considered it was gunfire from the destroyers which scored a direct hit on her forward magazines causing it to explode.

 A backup flotilla of destroyers more than thirty miles away saw and heard the explosion.